Travelling Sumatra: Everything You Need to Know (Insider’s Travel Guide and Tips)

 The equator passes almost smack through the middle of Sumatra, and Pulau Weh (also known as Sabang) — the small island off the northern tip Sumatra in Aceh province — actually marks Kilometer Nol –the northernmost point of Indonesia.

-What Are The Different Regions of Sumatra?
+What are the Different Regions of Sumatra?

-Because it’s just so darn big, Sumatra is divided up into seven different provinces and one autonomous province (Aceh); each has its own local governance and attractions, however, the province of North Sumatra is by far the most populated and attracts the most international tourists.
-It is also home to the huge, chaotic city of Medan, where most people enter Sumatra via Kuala Namu international airport.
+Each has its own local governance and attractions, however, the province of North Sumatra is by far the most populated and attracts the most international tourists.
+It is also home to the huge, chaotic city of Medan, where most people enter Sumatra via Kualanamu International Airport.

 • Aceh